Intersectoral working during the COVID-19 pandemic in schools : preliminary results of the global survey on safe reopening of schools

 The researchers involved are:

-Prof Antony Morgan, Carole Andriamampandry, Catherine Chabot, Christelle Kongne, Dr Danielle Jansen, Prof Didier Jourdan, Elias Lima Junior, Fan Zhu, Prof Fu-Li Chen, Prof Gaca S. Carvalho, Hannah Ogunkunle, Prof Julia Dratva, Kennedy Ouma Sigodo, Lara Debes, Leonel Lusquinhos, Luis Perez, Prof Manecas Azevedo, Mayara da Mota Matos, MinChien Tsai, Miranda Beck, Mohamed Essoussi, Dr Nicola Gray, Norberto Jose Palange, Dr Orkan Okan, Prof Peter Paulus, Dr Raúl Mercer, Regina Alves, Prof Roberto Tadeu Iaochite, Roraima Alves da Costa Filho, Simone Alves Pedersen, Prof Sonia Saxena, Prof Terje Andreas Eikemo, Vitor Oliveira, Prof Yifei Hu, Prof Yinghua Ma, Zélia Anastácio
+Prof Antony Morgan, Carole Andriamampandry, Catherine Chabot, Christelle Kongne, Dr Danielle Jansen, Prof Didier Jourdan, Elias Lima Junior, Fan Zhu, Prof Fu-Li Chen, Prof Gaca S. Carvalho, Hannah Ogunkunle, Prof Julia Dratva, Kennedy Ouma Sigodo, Lara Debes, Leonel Lusquinhos, Luis Perez, Prof Manecas Azevedo, Mayara da Mota Matos, MinChien Tsai, Miranda Beck, Mohamed Essoussi, Dr Nicola Gray, Norberto Jose Palange, Dr Orkan Okan, Prof Peter Paulus, Dr Raúl Mercer, Regina Alves, Prof Roberto Tadeu Iaochite, Roraima Alves da Costa Filho, Simone Alves Pedersen, Prof Sonia Saxena, Tatiana Saad, Prof Terje Andreas Eikemo, Vitor Oliveira, Prof Yifei Hu, Prof Yinghua Ma, Zélia Anastácio

 Glasgow Caledonian University, London, UK

 Clermont Auvergne University, France

 Groningen University, the Netherlands

 Peking University, China

 University of Minho, Portugal

 University of Huddersfield, UK